European shares stride into May as earnings power gains

 * Ocado jumps on M&S delivery tie-up report

-Financials and industrial stocks provided the biggest boost to the pan-European STOXX 600, which ended up 0.75 percent, its highest level since August 2015.
+Financials and energy stocks provided the biggest boost to the pan-European STOXX 600 which was up 0.2 percent.
+French bluechips held near decade highs while Germany's DAX hovered near a record.

-French bluechips rose to their highest point in nearly a decade and Germany's DAX wound up at a new all-time high, while the euro zone STOXX index bounced to its highest level for two years.

-With about a third of the MSCI Europe having reported first-quarter results, corporate profit growth in the region was running neck-and-neck with the healthy clip seen in the United States.
-Overall, for the first quarter earnings in Europe are seen growing 13.9 percent, according to Thomson Reuters I/B/E/S.
+With about a third of the MSCI Europe having reported first-quarter results, corporate profit growth in the region was running neck-and-neck with the healthy clip seen in the U.S. Overall, for the first quarter earnings in Europe are expected to grow 13.9 percent, according to Thomson Reuters I/B/E/S.

 Brokers were watching the first-quarter results season as a crucial factor in their argument for European equities' outperformance.